keremnalbant/ai-recruiter/README.md

 An intelligent recruitment system that leverages AI to match developers with job requirements by analyzing GitHub profiles and LinkedIn data.

+## Important Notes

+- This project is a work in progress and is not yet ready for production use.
+- The project is not yet fully functional and is missing many features.
+- The project is not yet fully tested and is missing many tests.
+- This project is mostly implemented with AI.

 ## 🚀 Features

 - Automated developer profile analysis